 Admission to all dual degree programs requires acceptance to both Darden and the participating program through each school's normal admissions process.
-Once admitted to both programs, the student must submit an additional application and be accepted for the dual degree program by the respective program committee.
-Dual degree programs are only offered between schools and departments at the University of Virginia and are only available in combination with Darden's full-time MBA program.
+Dual degree programs are only offered in combination with Darden's Full-Time MBA program.
 If you have Darden admissions-related questions, please sign up for a dual degree conversation with Merav Frazier (she/her).

 Students in dual degree programs must complete the Darden First Year program and 22.5 hours of electives for a combined 52.5 credits (instead of the normal 60 credits) at the Darden School in addition to the requisite coursework for the participating program.
 Additional curriculum requirements are noted in the individual program descriptions below.
 Receipt of the MBA degree is contingent on receipt of the respective non-MBA degree, and financial aid and grading standards are based on the program of enrollment.
 Students must coordinate with both schools to ensure that all requirements of the dual degree are met.
 Each dual degree program has a designated faculty advisor at the respective school.

 *The information contained on this website is for informational purposes only.
 The Undergraduate Record and Graduate Record represent the official repository for academic program requirements.
 These publications may be found at http://records.ureg.virginia.edu/index.php.

 Master of Business Administration/Master of Science in Data Science